 Timely and Practical Training for Law Students

-The goal of the course is to prepare students to think and act as lawyers and business professionals through addressing the principal issues faced by sneaker companies, designers, manufacturers, and other parties involved in the sneaker industry.
+The goal of the course was to prepare students to think and act as lawyers and business professionals through addressing the principal issues faced by sneaker companies, designers, manufacturers, and other parties involved in the sneaker industry.

-When asked how the course will benefit law students, Anand says, “Students who take Sneaker Law will learn how to draft and negotiate sneaker contracts; gain a strong working knowledge of the sneaker business; understand how to start their own business and brand their business; and most of all, how to step up their sneaker game!”
+When asked how the course would benefit law students, Anand says, “Students who take Sneaker Law will learn how to draft and negotiate sneaker contracts; gain a strong working knowledge of the sneaker business; understand how to start their own business and brand their business; and most of all, how to step up their sneaker game!”

 A Perfect Fit into Entertainment, Arts and Sports LL.M.

 For any student interested in these legal areas, Goldstein advises, “Obviously they should take the Sports Law, and Entertainment Law electives, but other core classes like Labor and Employment Law, Copyright and Trademark Law are essential to obtaining a solid background in the multi-disciplined field of Sports Law.”

 He also elaborates that the Sneaker Law course is an ideal mix of the three legal areas, “Sneaker Law is actually the perfect combination of entertainment, arts, and sports law.
 In the industry today, you have musicians, designers, and athletes of all kinds who play an important role in the success of the sneaker industry.

 “Whether it's Beyoncé, Raf Simons, or Lebron James, all of these kinds of talented individuals push the multi-billion-dollar industry forward in a massive way.
 In our book, we cover all of these three integral components.
 This is perhaps best illustrated in our chapter on Collaborations, a deep-dive into some of the most notable sneaker collabs from athletes, musicians, and fashion designers.“